mschmidtkorth/logseq-msk-docs/pages/Reindexing.md

 alias:: reindex

 - Reindexing does not manipulate your Markdown/Org Mode files but simply rebuilds Logseq's internal database based on your Markdown/Org Mode files.
-- Refreshing
+- Refreshing will update the content displayed in Logseq from the content stored in your Markdown/Org Mode files.
-- You can also use _three dots menu > Refresh_ to update your Logseq page based on your Markdown/Org Mode file (for example, if you have done a change using an external text editor0.)
+- You can also use _three dots menu > Refresh_ to update your Logseq page based on your Markdown/Org Mode file (for example, if you have done a change using an external text editor)
 -
   #+BEGIN_WARNING
   **Loss of data**